 self-guided visits with "tailor-made walks"

-"Tailor-made walks" allow you to discover the collections from a particular theme : funerary rites, masks, femininity and fertility...
+"Tailor-made walks" allow you to discover the collections through a particular theme: funerary rites, masks, femininity and fertility...
 They can be downloaded in pdf format and are also available as an iPhone app and from the museum iPad app.

-Lasting for 1 hour or 1 hour 30, guided tours allow you to open yourself up to other cultures and to escape from the Western city : discovery tour, exhibition tour, garden tour, storytelling tour, family route, ...choose from the guided tours on offers!
+Lasting for 1 hour or 1 hour 30 mins, guided tours allow you to open yourself up to other cultures and to escape from the Western city: discovery tour, exhibition tour, garden tour, storytelling tour, family route, ...choose from the guided tours on offers!

 you're free in the early evening

-The museum offers late night opening 3 times a week until 9pm on Thursday, Friday and Saturday.
+The Museum offers late night openings 3 times a week until 9pm on Thursday, Friday and Saturday.
 This provides an opportunity to visit the collections in a more intimate environment, or to set off to discover the diversity of the world's cultures by participating in the free activities regularly offered in the early evening.

 Saturdays and late afternoons

-Until 8.30pm, Art History and Archaeology students are also available in the Collections area to answer your questions.
+Until 8.30pm, Art History and Archaeology students are also available in the Collections Space to answer your questions.

 you have a whole day

-Take your time visiting a cultural city that lives according to the rhythm of its collections and exhibitions!
+Take your time to visit a cultural city that lives according to the rhythm of its collections and exhibitions!

-For your lunch break visit Café Branly in the garden, or Les Ombres restaurant on the terrace, spoil yourself!
+For your lunch break, spoil yourself by visiting the Café Branly in the garden, or Les Ombres restaurant on the terrace!

-Throughout the year, during the holidays or on the occasion of important popular festivals, the museum invites you to take part in events celebrating around the collections or exhibitions.
+Throughout the year, during the holidays or during important popular festivals, the Museum invites you to take part in festive events relating to the collections or exhibitions.
 Free workshops, shows, demonstrations.....plenty of activities to discover on these special days!

 you plan to come several times